sstallion/go-hid/CONTRIBUTING.md

 Finally, commit your changes and create a [pull request][3] against the default branch for review.

-## Making New Releases
+## Making Releases

-Making new releases is automated by [GitHub Actions][4].
-Releases should only be created from the default branch; therefore, tests should be passing at all times.
+Making releases is automated by [GitHub Actions][4].
+Releases should only be created from the default branch; as such, tests should be passing at all times.

-To make a new release, follow these steps:
+To make a release, follow these steps:

-1. Create a new section in [CHANGELOG.md][5] for the new version, and move items from `Unreleased` to this section.
+1. Create a section in [CHANGELOG.md][5] for the version, and move items from `Unreleased` to this section.
 Links should also be updated to point to the correct tags for comparison.

 2. Commit outstanding changes by issuing: